-Table 4 and Table 5 present the results for the ISDS sample and the SEC/Amadeus samples, respectively.29 In support of Hypothesis 1b, note that across all model specifications in all three samples, indirect investors are much more likely to locate their conduit subsidiaries in jurisdictions that have a bilateral tax treaty with the host state; in seven of the nine models, jurisdictions that have tax treaties with the home state are also significantly more likely to be selected.
-The magnitude of the relationship is substantively significant; in Model (4) from Table 5, having a tax treaty with the host state is associated with a 1 percentage point increase in the probability of selection, doubling the unconditional probability of 0.8%.
-Appendix Figures B.1 and B.2 disaggregate the results by industry, showing that the positive relationship between tax treaties and conduit selection is robust across a wide range of sectors.
+Table 4 and Table 5 present the results for the ISDS sample and the SEC/Amadeus samples, respectively.
+In support of Hypothesis 1b, note that across all model specifications in all three samples, indirect investors are much more likely to locate their conduit subsidiaries in jurisdictions that have a bilateral tax treaty with the host state; in seven of the nine

-28Descriptive statistics for all samples can be found in Appendix Table A.1.
+&lt;sup>28Descriptive statistics for all samples can be found in Appendix Table A.1.

-29For the same models estimated via logistic regression, see Tables B.7 and B.8.
+$^{29}$ For the same models estimated via logistic regression, see Tables B.7 and B.8.
 To see how results vary over time, see Figure B.3.